jimmyangel/photoblog/content/posts/2021-01-13-christmas-with-the-fam-oregon/post.md

     photourl: 2020-12-feliz-navidad-8.jpg
   - photocaption: Dinner and entertainment
     photourl: 2020-12-feliz-navidad-9.jpg
-  - photocaption: Some more tub time
+  - photocaption: and some more tub time.
     photourl: 2020-12-feliz-navidad-10.jpg
 ---